rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  [store of value](store-of-value.md).

-Such a technology has never existed, especially because such a global money must be properly decentralized and uncensorable.
+Such a technology has never existed, least of all because such a global money must be properly decentralized and uncensorable.
-Importantly, whoever controls monetary technology would have power over everyone wishing to transact with that money.
+Importantly, anyone who controls monetary technology would have power over everyone else wishing to transact with that money.
 A global money could only be possible if no one controlled it.